tibbben/geospatial-visualization/syllabus.md

 ### Part II - Cartography, GIS as a Research Tool, and Maps as Stories (two credits - ten weeks - Part I is prerequisite)

 *__Week 6 (Sept.
-27):__ Collecting and Creating Data*

-Explore methods for collecting data in the field including ArcGIS Online and the ESRI Collector cellphone app, high precision GPS survey instruments, drones, and sensors.
+26):__ Data Modeling*

+[//]: # (and GIS in Urban Design)
+[//]: # (invite to Posner, Jennifer M <jposner@miami.edu> sent)

+Explore theoretical data modeling and how it can be applied to resilience thinking in urban contexts.
 Go through basic processes to create new geospatial data layers and add features to the new layers.

+[//]: # (Explore the use of GIS in urban planning through guest lecture from Jennifer Posner, Sr. Program Manager of the University of Miami Office for Civic Engagement.
+Jennifer will provide insight into real estate and planning issues and problems from experience in both New York and Miami.)

 > Learning Objectives

+-   Understand basic components of data modeling
 -   Know basic data design principals for new/empty geospatial data layers
 -   Know common methods for gathering geospatial data in the field
 -   Understand database permissions and versioning for editing/creating features